Get

 cat fur with dandruff

-Image Credit by: Lemalisa, Shutterstock
+Image Credit: Lemalisa, Shutterstock

-Dandruff is flakey, dry skin that is often seen stuck in the fur.
+Dandruff is flaky, dry skin that is often seen stuck in the fur.
 This can be a sign of other conditions like allergies or poor nutrition.
 Omega-3 supplementation and a high-quality diet can help improve the overall condition of the skin.
 Some obese cats may experience dandruff as a result of poor grooming practices.
 Additionally, anti-seborrheic shampoos may help bring relief.

 How to Address Skin Conditions in Your Cat